PlutoZhang/Zowe-docs/topics/aboutthisbook.md

 |Discovery|N/A|z/OS subsystems plug-in.|

 ## How to use this book
-This book contains an introduction and information for installing, configuring, and using Project Giza.
+This book contains an introduction and information for installing and using Project Giza.

-- [Introducing Project Giza](introduction.md) explains what is Project Giza, how it works, and what it can do.
+- [Project Giza overview](introduction.md) explains what is Project Giza and what it can do.

-- [Installing Project Giza](installandconfig.md) explains how to install, configure, and maintain Project Giza so that it can work.
+- [Installing Project Giza](installandconfig.md) explains how to install and maintain Project Giza so that it can work.
 It also provides information about troubleshooting installation related problems.

 - [Using Project Giza](using.md) explains how to use the features that Project Giza provides.